kuhumcst/texton/administration.md

 5. [Import metadata from a dump file in another instance of Text Tonsorium](#Import-metadata-from-a-dump-file-in-another-instance-of-Text-Tonsorium).
 6. [Check the current version of Bracmat](#Check-the-current-version-of-Bracmat).

+## Administrative tasks for which there is no GUI
 There are things that you sometimes need to do, but for which there is no web interface.

 7. [Restart Text Tonsorium (including the Java code)](#Restart-Text-Tonsorium).